sohams-MASS/EBAnalysisSky-Scott-2022/README.md

 	```

-2. ViolinPlotter.m operates on text files generated from GeneralDay to plot ViolinPlots - based on  2016, Bastian Bechtold Violin.m code.
+2. **ViolinPlotter.m** operates on text files generated from GeneralDay to plot ViolinPlots - based on  2016, Bastian Bechtold Violin.m code.
 Violin Plotter Generates violin plots of data of both circularity and diameter of EBs.

 	Relevant Helper Functions Violin.m and violinplot.m (Citation: Bechtold, Bastian, 2016. https://github.com/bastibe/Violinplot-Matlab, DOI: 10.5281/zenodo.4559847)

-3. Development_Scripts contain scripts that were used during development of above code.
+3. **Development_Scripts** contain scripts and images that were used during development of above code.
 It is not recommended to use these scripts, but placed here for full clarity and development.

 If you want to cite this repository, please cite the relevant paper.